 Validity: if all honest parties have the same input value $v$, then the decision value must be $v$.

-Termination: all honest parties must eventually decide on some value in $V$ and terminate.
+Termination: all honest parties must eventually decide on some value in $V$.

-For lower bounds it’s often beneficial to define an even easier problem of agreement with weak validity where validity is replaced with:
+For lower bounds, it is often beneficial to define an even easier problem of agreement with weak validity, where validity is replaced with:

 Weak Validity: if all parties are honest and all have the same input value $v$, then $v$ must be the decision value.

-More validity options and the notion of external validity is discussed in this post.
+More validity options and the notion of external validity are discussed in this post.

 Uniform vs. non-uniform agreement

-For example, the difference will be relevant in a state machine replication setting with omission faults.
+For example, the difference is relevant in a state machine replication setting with omission faults.
 For another example, see this later post.

 The Broadcast Problem

-Here there is a designated party, often called the leader (or dealer), with input $v$.
-A protocol that solves Broadcast must have the following properties:
+Here there is a designated party, called the sender, with input $v$.
+A protocol that solves broadcast must have the following properties:

 Agreement: no two honest parties decide on different values.

-For synchrony: Termination: all honest parties must eventually decide on some value in $V$ and terminate.
+For synchrony: Termination: all honest parties must eventually decide on some value in $V$.

-For asynchrony: Totality: if an honest party terminates, then all honest parties must eventually decide on some value in $V$ and terminate.
+For asynchrony: Totality: if an honest party decides, then all honest parties must eventually decide on some value in $V$.

-Broadcast and Agreement are deeply connected in synchrony.
-A nice exercise is to solve Broadcast given Agreement.
-Another good exercise is to solve Agreement given Broadcast.
-You can find this solution in this post.
+Broadcast and agreement are deeply connected in synchrony.
+A nice exercise is to solve broadcast given agreement.
+Another good exercise is to solve agreement given broadcast.
+You can find these solutions in this post.

 Please leave comments on Twitter.